Ask an Expert – Sustainability

 There is no one-size-fits-all way to optimize for sustainability, but the core themes are maximizing utilization and reducing waste or duplication.
 Most customers start with relatively easy things to accomplish.
 These typically include things like using the AWS Instance Scheduler to turn off compute when it will not be used or comparing cost and utilization reports to find hot spots to reduce impact.

 Another way to optimize for sustainability is to incorporate AWS managed services as much as possible (many of these are also serverless).
-AMS not only increases the speed and efficiency of your design and build time and lower your overhead to run, but they also include automatic scaling as part of the service, which increases compute efficiency.
-Where AMS is not applicable, you can often configure automatic scaling into the solutions themselves.
-Automate everything, including your continuous integration and continuous delivery/deployment (CI/CD) code pipeline, data analytics and artificial intelligence (AI)/ML pipelines, and infrastructure builds where you are not using AMS.
+AWS managed services not only increase the speed and efficiency of your design and build time and lower your overhead to run, but they also include automatic scaling as part of the service, which increases compute efficiency.
+Where AWS managed services are not applicable, you can often configure automatic scaling into the solutions themselves.
+Automate everything, including your continuous integration and continuous delivery/deployment (CI/CD) code pipeline, data analytics and artificial intelligence (AI)/ML pipelines, and infrastructure builds where you are not using AWS managed services.

-And finally, include ongoing AWS Well-Architected reviews and continuously review and optimize your usage of AMS and the size and mix of your compute and storage in your standard operating procedures.
+And finally, include ongoing AWS Well-Architected reviews and continuously review and optimize your usage of AWS managed services and the size and mix of your compute and storage in your standard operating procedures.

 What are the key AWS-based sustainability solutions you are seeing customers ask for across industries and unique to specific industries?